 The tall, pyramidal lighthouse was relocated to a site seventeen feet north of the north side of the dwelling in February 1908, where it continued its role as a fixed white coastal light.
 At the same time, the range lights were moved from the east pier to the west pier.
 The new front range light consisted of a fixed red lens lantern displayed at a focal plane of twenty-one feet from an eight-inch-square post, while the rear light, also fixed red, was displayed from a similar post at a focal plane of twenty-six-and-a-half feet.
 A six-foot-square lantern house was located on the channel side of the rear post.

 In 1922, the range lights and Cedar River Light were discontinued, and an unattended acetylene light was established atop a thirty-one-foot, steel, skeletal tower on August 9 of that year.
 The new tower stood on the outer end of the west pier, and its light had a characteristic of a white flash every three seconds.

 The River and Harbor Acts of October 27, 1965 authorized the construction of Cedar River State Harbor near the entrance to the river.
 The harbor serves as a harbor of refuge and offers transient and seasonal slips with modern amenities.
 A flashing green light is now displayed from a post on the outer end of the west pier.

 All that is left of the community that grew up to support the saw mill on Cedar River are two churches and a few residences along M-35.
-The faux lighthouse that is part of the Lighthouse Pub and the keeper’s dwelling, hidden in trees on the opposite side of the highway, are the only indications that a formal lighthouse once stood along the banks of the river.
+The faux lighthouse that is part of restaurant and the keeper’s dwelling, hidden in trees on the opposite side of the highway, are the only indications that a formal lighthouse once stood along the banks of the river.